 I first stopped eating animals at age 12 (when my brother mentioned that 'meat' is a dead animal), prior to becoming fully vegan.
 In those early years, I remember not knowing if I could thrive without animal products, though that never stopped me.
 (My parents tell me when I was a girl, I was unmovable in my position of not eating animals or hidden bits of them.)
 There was no information, or internet, or others who felt the same.

 I first stumbled upon the vegan philosophy when a Florida health-food store clerk slipped me a copy of the 'Ahimsa' magazine written by the president of The American Vegan Society; Jay Dinshah.
-Jay was a forerunner who brought the vegan concept to the United Sates from the United Kingdom; where it originated.
+Jay was a forerunner who brought the vegan concept to the United States from the United Kingdom; where it originated.
 'Ahimsa'; a Sanskrit word that essentially means “nonviolence” and Jay's writing about “dynamic harmlessness” genuinely struck a cord.
 I internalized the vegan ethic and made it my credo.

 |Butterflies Katz feeding a wild forest deer|

 Contrary to popular thought, 'veganism' is not a diet, nor one that is about you or your health.
 If someone eats mostly vegan for weight-loss or to reverse heart disease - that's eating a plant-based diet.
 Veganism extends beyond diet, and is an ethical position.
 (Several times I conducted online surveys of vegans; with about 8,000 responding from around the globe.
 When asking the vegan community to vote on a definition, the winning response for defining veganism was: Recognizing the right of all sentient animals to be treated with respect and justice.
 Vegans do not consume/wear/use animals or take part in activities of their exploitation; as far as reasonably possible.)
 Many long-term vegans, like myself, became vegan thinking that it might even be bad for our health or possibly even kill us, but we did it anyway, because we didn't want to fund animal use/abuse.
 Luckily, all those people who said to me “you're going to die from being malnourished, and “where will you get your protein?” were misinformed.
 They bought the lies they were sold by those who profit from animal exploitation.
 One example of the offensive marketing lies is the brand Laughing Cow cheese.
 There's no cow farmed for her milk (that, by nature, is meant for her calf) that's laughing about her awful oppression.
 The “dairy-cow” endures constant cycles of her reproductive system being exploited.
 It begins with her being sexually violated (forced insemination).
 Then she will have her newborn forcibly separated from her and dragged away so his/her nourishment can be stolen for people.
 (The newborn will either be killed at birth, tortured to become “veal” or have the same brutal destiny as her mother, if female.)
 When she's no longer profitable, she is sent to slaughter to become meat and byproducts.
 She is an animated, sensitive, feeling, conscious being; that's viewed and treated like a machine.
-The distasteful life of cows and calves was specifically what Jay wrote about that initially sparked me to renounce dairy and become vegan.
+The distasteful life of cows and calves was specifically what initially sparked me to renounce dairy and become vegan.
 Farming animals is never humane, so don't be misled by marketing lies.
 Being vegan is the least stance we can take to “vote-no” to heartless habits and out-of-date traditions.